simp/simp-selinux-policy/README.md

 # simp-selinux-policy

-This repositority builds and packages SELinux policies suitable for configuring permissions on SIMP provided server components.
+This repository builds and packages SELinux policies suitable for configuring permissions on SIMP provided server components.